 Key accountabilities Deliverables / Outcomes 1.
 Clinical Practice Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
 This includes relaying complex, sensitive and contentious information; Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties); Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change; Develops comprehensive discharge / transfer plans as appropriate; Refers on to other services to work with the patient/client towards achievement of longer term goals; Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate.
-This may include assessing harm to self and/or others, elder abuse and neglect, family violence, child abuse and neglect and vulnerable adults; Demonstrates provision of culturally safe and bicultural practice with patients and their whanau; Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whanau; Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure social work is integrated into the overall intervention (where appropriate) including discharge planning; Completes documentation consistent with legal and organisational requirements; Adheres to any applicable recognised best practice for social work and any relevant clinical policies and practice guidelines; 2.
+This may include assessing harm to self and/or others, elder abuse and neglect, family violence, child abuse and neglect and vulnerable adults; Demonstrates provision of culturally safe and bicultural practice with patients and their whanau; Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure social work is integrated into the overall intervention (where appropriate) including discharge planning; Completes documentation consistent with legal and organisational requirements; Adheres to any applicable recognised best practice for social work and any relevant clinical policies and practice guidelines; Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered; Demonstrates an understanding 2.
 Teaching & Learning Maintains competency to practice through identification of learning needs and Continuing Professional Development (CPD) activities.
 This should comply with professional registration requirements; Contributes to training within the team/service;